kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 game data and opponent ratings should yield more precise results.
 I look forward to refining my analysis and welcome any thoughts or suggestions from the community.

+### Side note

+Even though the simulated probabilities are incredibly high for all events I found, this isn't conclusive.
+My method isn't perfect and the results would drastically change under different assumptions.
+For example, if I use the full Elo win probability formulas from Wismuth mentioned before, then `win_probability(3176, 2736) = 70%`.
+Even though that is for classical, it's consistent with what I would personally guess before looking at the data.
+And, with that, simulating 3000 games with win probability of 70% in each of them would give 0% chance of accumulating a win streak of 55 games.
+This isn't as clear-cut as the calculations above suggest, so I look forward to improving the probability estimation with more robust methods such as machine learning.